jolejarz/binary-surveillance-prototype/README.md

-# Binary Surveillance Prototype: Schematic
+# Binary Surveillance Prototype: Schematics

 These programs generate the data for reproducing Figures 2, S1, S2, S4, and S5 in the referenced article.